hajowieland/terraform-digitalocean-k8s/README.md

 * The resources will be created in your default Digital Ocean project
 * If you want to add/remove worker nodes, just edit the `do_k8s_nodepool_size` variable
+* It can take 2-3 minutes after Terraform completes until the Kubernetes nodes are available
 * `export KUBECONFIG=./kubeconfig_do` in repo root dir to use the generated kubeconfig file
 * The `enable_digitalocean` is used in the hajowieland/terraform-kubernetes-multi-cloud module